What Makes a Currency Valuable?

 Who would like to own something, “but not really”?

-Not many people, which explains why Chinese money, even if it wasn’t manipulated, wouldn’t worth much anyway.
+Not many people.
+This explains why Chinese money, even if it wasn’t manipulated, wouldn’t worth much anyway.

 The Political System

-In the US, unlike China, there is rule of law, and the government can’t just randomly seize your house because you uploaded a Winnie the Pooh meme on Weibo, and, let’s pretend that they did, you would then go to a judge to complain, the judge would look at the law and say “the US government can’t do that” and you’d have your house back.
+In the US, unlike China, there is rule of law.
+The government can’t just randomly seize your house because you uploaded a Winnie the Pooh meme on Weibo.
+Let’s pretend that they did, you would then go to a judge to complain, the judge would look at the law and say “the US government can’t do that” and you’d have your house back.

 In fact, as I’m writing this, President Trump has seen his wish to abolish the “Dreamers” visa program rendered impossible after the Supreme Court ruled it to be illegal.